 which contains an array of 20 characters, an integer, and two pointers to similar structures.
-Once this declaration has been given, the following declaration makes sense:

-struct tnode s, sp;
+Once this declaration has been given, the declaration struct tnode s, \sp;

-which declares s to be a structure of the given sort and sp to be a pointer to a structure of the given sort.
+declares s to be a structure of the given sort and sp to be a pointer to a structure of the given sort.
 With these declarations, the expression sp->count refers to the count field of the structure to which sp points;